 - If it is determined that your refund must be made co-payable to an outside sponsor, lender or other third party, your refund will be processed as a check to the agency.

 Financial Aid Recipients:

 In certain cases, your refund request will be forwarded to BU Financial Assistance or to your Graduate Aid Office for their approval.

 If the credit on a student account is the result of pending financial aid items, it means that Boston University has not received the funds.
 Students with pending financial aid may not have a refund issued until the awards have posted to your student account.

 Since federal regulations prohibit the University from using excess federal funds for non-allowable charges (including medical insurance, late fees, Convenience Points, library fines, and prior balances) a federal refund may result in an outstanding balance.
 Students and parent borrowers (for PLUS loans) can prevent this by completing a Federal Financial Aid Credit Authorization Form and submitting it to Student Accounting Services.
-Students can file a Federal Financial Aid Credit Authorization on the Student Link, download the Federal Financial Aid Credit Authorization form, or request to have one mailed by calling Student Accounting Services at 617-353-2264.
+Students can file a Federal Financial Aid Credit Authorization through Money Matters by downloading the Federal Financial Aid Credit Authorization form.

 Electronic Refund Information

 Boston University has partnered with Nelnet Campus Commerce as an electronic (ACH) refund provider.
 Nelnet’s Student Choice Refunds (SCR) product allows students to store their checking or savings account for ACH refunds.